NOTICE FOR FAMILIES REGARDING CORONAVIRUS

 ● Rest assured you will still see the same high standards of care and professionalism from all of our partner organisations.

 ● Viewings.
-We have to protect our clients and staff we are unable to allow viewings at this time.
+Unfortunately to protect our clients and staff we are unable to allow viewings at this time.

 ● We would be unable to conduct any ‘into church’ provision or ‘into house’ during this period.

 ● The funeral director and staff will not remain in a chapel or other venue during the service.
 They will remain close by, outside, ready to assist you when required.

 ● In the case of coronavirus related deaths, we may have to arrange a prompt funeral to prevent unnecessary storage and handling of the deceased.

 ● Outside organisations will impose rules and restrictions – we will adapt our working practices to follow these.